Kaltsoon/nosql/material/3-mongo-operations.md

 Now that we know about the MongoDB data model and the basic database operations, it is time to design a small database of our own.
 These are the requirements for the project's data model:

 - Should consist of at least two collections
-- At least two collections should have a relationship (using e.g. a similar "foreign key"-like implementation as in the previous example)
+- At least one relationship between two collections should be implemented using an id reference (like with the `book` and `author` collections in the example above).
+Otherwise, feel free to use embedded documents as well
 - At least two collections should each have at least three attributes (on top of the `_id` attribute) with more than one different data type (e.g. not only string-type attributes)

 Here are some examples of project ideas for inspiration: